-- It is formed by the interplay of the three major river systems the Indus, the Ganga and the Brahmaputra. - The Northern Plains spread over an area of 7 lakh sq. km, 240 km long and 240 km to 320 km broad. - The rivers that flow to the plains from the mountains are involved in depositional work.

-- Difference in relief causes the Northern Plain to have four regions. - Bhabar laying at the foot of Shiwaliks, a narrow 8 to 16 km wide belt of pebbles. - -Terai lying next to Bhabar, a wet and marshy area with wildlife and forests. - -Bangar Older alluvium plain which rises above the level of the flood plains. - Khadar Younger alluvium of the flood plains.
+- The Northern Plains spread over an area of 7 lakh sq. km, 240 km long and 240 km to 320 km broad. - The rivers that flow to the plains from the mountains are involved in depositional work. - Difference in relief causes the Northern Plain to have four regions. - (i) Bhabar laying at the foot of Shivalik, a narrow 8 to 16 km wide belt of pebbles. - (ii) Terai lying next to Bhabar, a wet and marshy area with wildlife and forests. - (iii) Bangar Older alluvium plain which rises above the level of the flood plains. - (iv) Khadar Younger alluvium of the flood plains.